Post

 Exfiltration

-Finally, the malware compresses the staging directory into a ZIP file to be exfiltrated to the C2 server using curl via a POST HTTP request to the /joinsystem endpoint, employing a predefined user and BuildID.
-It also covers its track by removing the staging directory and ZIP file from the system after exfiltration.
+Finally, the payload compresses the staging directory into a ZIP file out.zip to be exfiltrated to the C2 server using curl.
+The ZIP file was sent via a HTTP POST request to http://85.209.11.155/joinsystem/ using a predefined user and BuildID.
+The payload then covers its track by removing the staging directory and ZIP file from the system after exfiltration.

 code8